IMSGlobal/caliper-spec/caliper.md

 <div style="design: block;margin: 0 auto"><img alt="Grading Profile" src="assets/caliper-profile_grading.png"></div>

 The Caliper Grading Profile models grading activities performed by an [Agent](#agent), typically a [Person](#person) or a [SoftwareApplication](#softwareApplication).
 Grading a learner's [Attempt](#attempt) of an [AssignableDigitalResource](#assignableDigitalResource) and generating a [Result](#result) is modeled. _Note that the Caliper 1.0 Outcomes Profile has been replaced by the Grading Profile._

-The grading profile allows information to be captured about grade changes for a given assessment or submission.
-This may be useful to understand the way in which students and teachers may be interacting throughout the course.
-For example, the grading profile can be used to answer questions such as:

-* How often are grades changed for an assessment?

 #### Minimum Conformance
 Create and send a Caliper [OutcomeEvent](#outcomeEvent) to a target [Endpoint](#endpoint).
 The [Graded](#graded) action is required and MUST be implemented.